 This paper is mainly about the labor market during cyclical recoveries.
-Most of the time, the market evolves smoothly during recoveries, which last a few years in some cases and more than a decade at the longest.
-Each recovery is ended by some important adverse aggregate development.
+Most of the time, the labor market evolves smoothly during recoveries, which last a few years in some cases and more than a decade at the longest.
+Each recovery ends with an important adverse aggregate shock.
 During the ensuing recessions, unemployment rises rapidly.
 The paper has relatively little to say about recessions.